Arin Wright

-Arin Hadley Wright (born Arin Hadley Walton Gilliland; December 25, 1992) is an American soccer player who currently plays for the Chicago Red Stars in the National Women's Soccer League.
-Wright was also recently loaned to Australian club Newcastle Jets for the 2018–19 W-League season.
+Arin Hadley Wright (born Arin Hadley Walton Gilliland; December 25, 1992) is an American professional soccer player who plays as a defender for Racing Louisville FC of the National Women's Soccer League (NWSL).
+She previously played for the Chicago Red Stars and Australian club Newcastle Jets.

-Gilliland played her collegiate soccer for Kentucky Wildcats.
-On January 16, 2015, the Chicago Red Stars selected Gilliland as the eighth overall pick in the 2015 NWSL College Draft.
+Wright played college soccer for the Kentucky Wildcats.
+She was drafted by the Red Stars as the eighth overall pick in the 2015 NWSL College Draft.